 The following policies and regulations are used in administering the scholarships for MCC:

-- All scholarship recipients must maintain full-time status (12 or more semester hours).
-Any recipient who falls below full time will not be eligible for an academic scholarship in future semesters.
+- All scholarship recipients must maintain at least 15 credit hours.
+Any recipient who falls below 15 credit hours will not be eligible for an academic scholarship in future semesters.

 - All scholarship recipients must maintain the grade point average as specified in their award letter.
 There is no probationary period.